 Students shall have the right to discuss with their teachers the tests taken, the grades received, and the evaluation of the course as an essential part of the college learning process.
+Article 10.
 Students have an obligation to exercise in a comprehensive and responsible manner all the rights and duties established in these Regulations so that the example they set inside and outside the classroom may serve as a bulwark for the continual enjoyment of such rights and duties by them and their fellow students.

-(Copies of these Regulations, including the remaining provisions, are available at the Campus Office of the Dean of Students.)
+(Copies of these Regulations including the remaining provisions are available from the Office of the Dean of Students.)